 You should also draw on anyone in your company who has contact with customers, as they will have valuable insights to contribute.
-You may have market research information that has been commissioned.
+Market research information that has been commissioned will be useful here.
 You can also find your customers via social media, and have a look at what questions they are asking, and what content they are seeking, as this provides good data.
 The more real data that you can use, the better your ‘sketch’ will become, potentially moving from the equivalent of a stick figure to a decent portrait.

 What are the key benefits to using buyer personas?

 Perhaps the most important benefit is that buyer personas enable you, and all your team, to put yourselves into your customers’ shoes.
 When you’re shopping for a friend or relative, you picture them in your mind.
 With a persona, you can do the same thing with a customer.
 They become a friend, and you can tailor your content to them and their needs and wants.